BornB4Google/swe-3313-fall-2025-team-09/project-plan/team-assignments/README.md

 - Design prototype in Marvel to plan user flows and layout
 - Implement visual designs
 - Build responsive web pages using Angular
-- Focus on user experience, ensure the site is easy to navigate, accessible, and visually consistent
+- Focus on user experience, ensuring the site is easy to navigate, accessible, and visually consistent
 - Test and refine the UI, fixing layout issues
 - Collaborate with team, integrating designs with backend functionality or data